Yoga poses for Menopause Symptoms, Menopausal Healing

 Practicing meditation regularly helps by improving the sleep patterns in post-menopausal women.
 Yoga practice improves blood circulation, specifically under the skin taking care of menopause related skin issues like wrinkles, dry and dull skin, and atrophy of the skin around the genitals.

-Yoga is a holistic approach to all the emotional and physical problems of the man.
+Yoga is a holistic approach to all the emotional and physical problems of Man.
 It is natural, cost effective and comes with zero side effects.
 In general yoga re-energizes and detoxifies every cell of the body leading to the feeling of enhanced mood and revamped confidence.